montastic/montastic-api-doc/README.md

 ## Updating a Checkpoint

-    curl -H 'Accept: application/xml' -H 'Content-type: application/xml'  -u daniel@metadot.com:123456 http://www.montastic.com/checkpoints/update/21 -d '<checkpoint><name>Montastic.com production</name></checkpoint>' -X POST
+    curl  -X POST -H "X-API-KEY: YOUR-API-KEY" -H 'Accept: application/xml' -H 'Content-type: application/xml' -d '<checkpoint><name>Montastic.com production</name></checkpoint>' http://www.montastic.com/checkpoints/update/21

 Response:

     Status: OK

 ## Checkpoint Fields Explanation

  - `url`
   - URL to monitor.
-E.g. http://www.daskeyboard.com/ or https://bob:secret@login.ibm.com:8080/login
+E.g. http://www.daskeyboard.com/ or https://bob:secret@login.tesla.com:8080/login
  - `name`
   - Human / friendly name of this checkpoint.
 E.g. 'Website login page'.
  - `grep-this`
-  - Keyword Montastic should check for.
+  - Keyword Montastic should look for.
 E.g. keyboard
  - `grep-presence`
   - true (default) | false: if true, Montastic checks the presence of `grep-this` keyword.
 If false, Montastic checks that the document does not contain the `grep-this` keyword.
  - `id`
   - id of a checkpoint.
-This is a unique number assigned automatically at checkpoint creation time.
+This is a unique id assigned automatically at checkpoint creation time.
  - `is-monitoring-enabled`
-  - true | false: if true, Montastic monitors the checkpoint on a regular basis set by `check-interval-id`.
+  - true | false: if true, Montastic monitors the checkpoint on a regular basis.
 If false, checkpoint is not monitored.
  - `status`
-  - -1 | 0 | 1: If -1 checkpoint is faulty (e.g. website down).
+  - -1 | 0 | 1: If -1 checkpoint is in alarm (e.g. website down).
 1 means all is OK.
 0 means unknown status.
  - `status-changed-on`
   - Date of the last status change.
  - `check-interval-id`